Seanny123/seanaubin.github.io/content/post/2017-02-26-The-Basics-of-Non-Violent-Communication.md

 > It took me about an hour and a half to get both sides to release the enemy image long enough to hear a need of the other side.
 At that point, one of the chiefs came up and said to me, "If we know how to communicate this way, we don’t have to kill each other!"

-You can see how the steps of observation (obvious hostility between the groups), feelings (vocalising feelings and making sure each party is actually hearing them), needs (need for safety and independence) and omitted requests/suggestions.
+You can see how the steps of observation (obvious hostility between the groups), feelings (vocalizing feelings and making sure each party is actually hearing them), needs (need for safety and independence) and omitted requests/suggestions.

 Unless you live in a conflict zone, you’re probably going to need to find different ways of going through this process that feel more natural to you.
 This being a personal journey, I can’t really advise on how to do this, but I can say that it does take practice.